KlimaDAO/fair-launch-monorepo/solidity/README.md

 - Formula: `points = stakeAmount * multiplier * timeStaked * growthRate`
 - Users can continue to stake and unstake during this period
 - Unstaking applies a burn that increases over time:
-  - 25% base burn + (time-based burn that increases linearly up to 75% over 1 year) for a total of 100% burned
+  - 25% base burn + (time-based burn that increases linearly up to 75% over 1 year) for a total of 100% maximum burn
   - Calculated via `calculateBurn()` function
 - Burned tokens are sent to the `KlimaFairLaunchBurnVault`
+- When a user burns (partially or fully unstakes), their freed organic points are redistributed proportionally to all remaining stakers based on the organic points of each remaining stake

 ### 4. Freeze Period
-- Begins at `freezeTimestamp` (set during deployment)
+- Begins at `freezeTimestamp` (set during deployment, default: 90 days after startTimestamp)
 - No new stakes or unstakes are allowed
 - Points continue to accrue until finalization